gregoryclayton/design/README.md

 <h3><i>design that inspires</i></h3>

 Meta's mission statement is about connecting users and bringing people together.
 Their products<br>
-and services are very unobstructive in their design.
-THey stay pout of your way, their subtle, they<br>
+and services are very unobstructive in their design because of this.
+They stay out of your way, their subtle, they<br>
-let the users content shine.
+let the user's content shine.
 The minimal design there is inspires users to create their own content, <br>
 at least in theory.
-Good design should always have this aim of inspiring in mind, in my humble opinion.<br>
+Good design should always have this aim of inspiring new creation in mind, in my humble opinion.<br>

-On the flip side, design can be bold and in your faace and be equally inspiring to the user's own creation.<br>
+On the flip side, design can be bold and in your faace and be equally inspiring to the user's own creative endeavors.<br>
 The vista's of nintendo's Breathe Of The Wild come to mind.
 Every design detail crafted with love with a bold<br>
 style that's in your face all the time, in a good way.
 I'd live in Hyrule if I could.